-Costs incurred in the construction of the Company's cable systems, including line extensions to, and upgrade of, the Company's HFC infrastructure and construction of the parallel FTTH infrastructure, are capitalized.
+Costs incurred in the construction of our cable systems, including line extensions to, and upgrade of, our HFC infrastructure and construction of the parallel FTTH infrastructure, are capitalized.
 This includes headend facilities and initial placement of the feeder cable to connect a customer that had not been previously connected.
 These costs consist of materials, subcontractor labor, direct consulting fees, and internal labor and related costs associated with the construction activities (including interest related to FTTH construction).
-The internal costs that are capitalized consist of salaries and benefits of the Company's employees and the portion of facility costs, including rent, taxes, insurance and utilities, that supports the construction activities.
-These costs are depreciated over the estimated life of the plant (10 to 25 years) and headend facilities (5 to 25 years).
+Internal costs that are capitalized consist of salaries and benefits of our employees and a portion of facility costs, that supports the construction activities.
+Such costs are depreciated over the estimated life of our infrastructure and our headend facilities and related equipment (5 to 25 years).
 Costs of operating the plant and the technical facilities, including repairs and maintenance, are expensed as incurred.

-Costs associated with the initial deployment of new customer premise equipment ("CPE") necessary to provide broadband, video and telephony services are also capitalized.
+Costs associated with the initial deployment of new customer premise equipment ("CPE") necessary to provide services are also capitalized.
 These costs include materials, subcontractor labor, internal labor, and other related costs associated with the connection activities.
-The departmental activities supporting the connection process are tracked through specific metrics, and the portion of departmental costs that is capitalized is determined through a time weighted activity allocation of costs incurred based on time studies used to estimate the average time spent on each activity.
-These installation costs are amortized over the estimated useful lives of the CPE necessary to provide broadband, video and telephony services.
+Departmental activities supporting the connection process are capitalized based on time-weighted activity allocations of costs.
+These installation costs are amortized over the estimated useful lives of the CPE.
 The portion of departmental costs related to disconnecting services and removing CPE from a customer, costs related to connecting CPE that has been previously connected to the network, and repair and maintenance are expensed as incurred.